 It All Began in 100 Aker Wood

-Who else, both as a child and maybe as an adult re-reading the stories of Pooh Bear to a littlie, loved not only the stories and the wonderful illustrations by EH Shepherd but also the map of 100 aker wood, which in the original version appeared pasted across the end-papers inside the front and back covers of the book?
+Who else, both as a child and re-reading the stories of Pooh Bear as an adult to a little one, loved not only the stories and the wonderful illustrations by EH Shepherd but also the magical map of 100 aker wood, which in the original version appeared pasted across the end-papers inside the front and back covers of the book?